riff-lang/riff/README.md

 ## Building

 Riff depends on the [Perl Compatible Regular Expressions](http://pcre.org) (PCRE2) library.
-PCRE2 will need to be installed on your system.
+PCRE2 10.35 or higher will need to be installed on your system.
 Specifically `pcre2-config`, which retrieves the installation location of PCRE2.
 PCRE2 can be easily installed via many popular package managers.

 Running `make` in the root directory of the repository will compile the source code and place the executable locally at `bin/riff`.